elisaF/rst_discourse_parser/README.txt

 In order to run the software, you need to have the following components:
 1. Python 2.7.
-2. NLTK 2.0b9 (newer versions will not work because of the different interfaces in the tree modules).
+2. NLTK 3.0.0 (I made updates to Vanessa's code to work with the newer NLTK).
 3. Java
 4. gcc
 5. Perl